 DEMON: I’d like to touch you.

-In February 2008, I got a call from a Hollywood producer who said that he and a partner had the rights to do a stage-adaptation of Blatty’s remarkable novel.
+THE BACKSTORY: In February 2008, I got a call from a Hollywood producer who said that he and a partner had the rights to do a stage-adaptation of Blatty’s remarkable novel.
 He asked me if I was interested, and I responded with an enthusiastic yes.
 I made an appointment to go to a meeting with Mr. Blatty, but shortly before I was to leave the producer’s partner called me to say that the trip las off because they were unable to get the rights (which I was under the impression they had already secured.)
 I went anyway, presented my case to the warm and wonderful Bill Blatty, and was fortunate enough to gain his blessings.
 I mapped out an outline of sorts, pounded out a draft in a quick ten days, secured a producer who in turn found us a first production At the Geffen Playhouse in Los Angeles.
 The audiences responded quite enthusiastically (I’ve never heard a house so quiet and attentive) but the critics did not.
-I did a major re-write, refocussing the script entirely, and am in the process now of preparing a second production.
+I did a major re-write, refocussing the script entirely.
+It is this revised version that opened in London, and later toured the U.K.